TheLonerD/shifterdx/DeusEx/Readme.txt

 	 - Redid the way the super-secret access to Unrealistic is done so that it works for people using a localization (int) file.
 Before it was examining the button names without considering the different ways that "Realistic" is said in other languages.
+(Oo, a hint!)

 	 - Re-enabled some functions I took out of various NPC states so that TNM can work with Shifter.
 More accurately, I renamed the functions